-We provide Mobile Satellite Services ("MSS") including voice and data communications services globally via satellite.
+Globalstar, Inc. ("we", "us" or the "Company") provides Mobile Satellite Services ("MSS") including voice and data communications services globally via satellite.
 By providing wireless communications services in areas not served or underserved by terrestrial wireless and wireline networks and in circumstances where terrestrial networks are not operational due to natural or man-made disasters, we seek to meet our customers' increasing desire for connectivity.
 We offer voice and data communication services over our network of in-orbit satellites and our active ground stations ("gateways"), which we refer to collectively as the Globalstar System.